-Database Values Your NetVanta UC Server version must be licensed for database integration in order to use this mode Gather-Digits Values Use the Gather Digits element in the service so that the caller can select a paging group from a list provided.
+Database Values Your NetVanta UC Server version must be licensed for database integration in order to use this mode paging group from a list provided.

 Parameters View > Parameters must be enabled.

 Paging Groups Select from one of the paging groups available.
 The paging group must be pre-defined using the Paging Group Wizard.
-For more information, refer to Creating a Paging Group on page 69.
+For more information, refer to

+Creating and Configuring Paging Groups on page 73.